How much electricity does my computer use?

 1000

-Let's try a different example: You have a computer that's less of an energy hog, like in iMac G5 20", which uses about 105 watts, and you're smart enough to turn it off when you're not using it.
+Let's try a different example: You have a computer that's less of an energy hog, like in iMac G5 20", which uses about 105 watts, and you're smart enough to turn it off or sleep it when you're not using it.
 You use it for two hours a day, five days a week.
-That's ten hours a week, or 520 hours a year.
-So your 105 watts times 520 hours = 54,600 watt-hours.
-Divide by 1000 and you have 55 kilowatt-hours (kWh).
-If you're paying 10¢ per kilowatt-hour, then you're paying $5.50 a year to run your computer.
+That's 105 watts x 10 hours/week x 52 weeks/year = 54,600 watt-hours, or 54.6 kWh.
+If you're paying 10¢ per kilowatt-hour, then you're paying about $5.50 a year to run your computer.

 Factors that affect energy use